krigjo25/console-InteractiveDisplay-py/README.md

 # Hello

-An application that prints a prompted string
+An application that prints a prompted string.

 The application was implemented as a xCS50 assignment.<br>
 Please respect, and keep the [Academic Honesty Policy](https://cs50.harvard.edu/x/2023/honesty/) in mind.

-A demo can be watched at [xCS50 Hompage](https://cs50.harvard.edu/x/2024/psets/6/hello/)
+A demo can be watched at [xCS50 Hompage : Problem Set 6](https://cs50.harvard.edu/x/2024/psets/6/hello/)

 ## Installation
 1. Clone the repository: